GDQuest/website/content/open-source/guidelines/contributing-to-gdquest-projects/index.md

 1.  **Communicate beforehand**
     -   Open an issue on GitHub before you code a new feature or make a big change.
     -   Reply to issues you'd like to tackle.
-Ask any info you need to make it work with the project's design and scope.
+Ask any info you need to make it work within the project's design and scope.
 2.  **Follow the code style guide**
-    -   We designed it to keep the code clean, easy to read, and consistent
+    -   We designed it to keep the code clean, easy to read, and consistent.
 3.  **Create neat Pull Requests**
-    -   Writing a clear title and grouping relevant changes together takes no extra time, but it saves everyone else quite a lot!
+    -   Writing a clear title and commit only relevant changes.
+This takes no time at all, but it helps everyone else quite a lot!

-/Every one of us is responsible for making work smooth for everyone else.
+/Every one of us is responsible for making work go smoothly for everyone else.
 Let's keep in touch with one another, be kind to one another, write great code, keep the project's scope and design targets in mind, and create clean pull request./

 ## How to communicate well as a contributor ##

 **We want to build a friendly and a welcoming community** at GDquest.
-One that lets everyone in, regardless of our experience, origins, or opinions.
+One that is inclusive for everyone, regardless of our experience, origins, or opinions.
 We should do our best to get newcomers to want to learn more about Free Software and become contributors.

-We have one key rule when we talk to one another: **let's be excellent to one another**.
+We have one key rule when we talk to one another: **be kind and supportive**.

-You can find more details about in our [Communication Guidelines]({{ ref /open-source/guidelines/kind-communication-guidelines/ }}).
+You can find more details about it in our [Communication Guidelines]({{ ref /open-source/guidelines/kind-communication-guidelines/ }}).
 They're based on the GNU project's *Kind Communication Guidelines*.

 ### Help us help you ###

 Review work is time-consuming.
-By communicating upfront, letting us help you as you contribute, and respecting the code style that we all use, you can save both you and the reviewers a lot of time.
+By communicating upfront, letting us help you as you contribute, and respecting the code style that we all use, you can save both yourself and the reviewers a lot of time.

 In short, you should explain the problem that you are trying to solve and the way you intend to solve it before you get started on the issue tracker.
-We likely have code in place already and ideas to keep your code simple and save you a lot of work!
+We likely have code in place already and ideas to keep your code simple which can save you a lot of work!

-We are here to review your Work-in-progress code, to help if you have any trouble with the git workflow, or if you get stuck along the way.
+We are here to review your Work-in-Progress (WIP) code, to help if you have any trouble with the git workflow, or if you get stuck along the way.

-If you want to work on an open issue, make sure that you understand it well by asking for all the information you need to tackle it.
+If you want to work on an open issue, make sure that you understand it well by asking for all the information you need in order to tackle it efficiently.

 You can also get in touch on the [GDquest Discord server](https://discord.gg/uzSR7jB).

 ## Code style ##

 There are **many ways to structure code** and many ways to solve a given problem.
-This is important that we **follow the same guidelines so our code stays easy to read and to maintain**.
-We choose code styles that are accessible to other developers, so we can build great projects together.
+Thus it's important that we **follow the same guidelines so our code remains easy to read and to maintain**.
+We chose code styles that are accessible to other developers, so we can build great projects together.

 These guidelines are separate guides:

 1. [Godot GDScript: best practices]({{< ref "/open-source/guidelines/godot-gdscript/index.md" >}})
 1. [Blender Python: best practices]({{< ref "/open-source/guidelines/blender-python/index.md" >}})

-Before you write code, **read other classes in the project** to get a sense for the style and code architecture.
-We write docstrings in our code to help you understand the purpose of different classes.
+Before you write your own code, **read the existing code in the project** to get a sense for the style and architecture.
+We write docstrings in our code to help you understand the purpose of different classes and functions/methods.

 ## How to create great Pull Requests ##